fkarg/fkarg.github.io/staged/brain-work.md

 ## Main Takeaways
 I had multiple takeaways, in short:
-- reduce perceived novelty to reduce cognitive overload
+- Reduce perceived novelty to avoid cognitive overload
-- faster learning by having more diverse stimulus areas (25%+)
+- Learning speed increases with diverse brain stimulation (25%+)
-- multiple things can rapidly impact learning: exercise, sleep, water, breaks, stress, ...
+- Multiple things can rapidly impact learning: exercise, sleep, water, breaks, stress, ...
-- swayer effect: losing intrinsic motivation after receiving extrinsic rewards
+- Swayer effect: losing intrinsic motivation after receiving extrinsic rewards

 ### Mental Capacity as Network Effect
 When I think about it, it makes sense.
 To have high mental capacity for long periods of time, just about _everything else_ needs to go right.
 Your body needs to have enough energy available from food (or through keto), or it will affect the brain soon.
 Not enough sleep or rest is fatal for concentration.
-Not drinking enough water can reduce mental capacity by up to 33 percent.
-Doing light exercise has similar effects.
-Someone figure out what their compounded effects are.
+Not drinking enough water can be fast in reducing mental capacity by up to 33 percent.
+Exercise has similar effects.
+Someone should figure out what their compounded effects are.

 Higher mental capacity enables you to learn faster and focus better.
 Having more diverse stimulus also increases overall learning speed and mental acuity.